Learn how to build a programmatic SEO site nocode for less than $70 a month with Webflow (and other tools).

 This is the most important part!
 First off, it helps to focus on a niche that you are interested or knowledgeable in, as it not only increases the likelihood of providing high quality content, but also makes building more fun.

 Next, validate there is a good opportunity in this niche by doing keyword research.
-Powerful keyword tools like Ubersuggest and SEMRush offer free 2 week trials, which is more than enough time to validate.
-These tools can measure the following keyword metrics: ranking difficulty, monthly search volume, and keyword intent.
-Ideally, most keywords should have less than 30 search difficulty, over 100 monthly volume, and some transactional intent.
+Powerful keyword tools like Ubersuggest and SEMRush offer free 1-2 week free trials, which is more than enough time to validate keyword potential.
+Ideally, the keywords should meet the following metrics: less than 30 search difficulty, over 100 monthly volume, and some transactional intent.
 Bonus points if there are a few straggler long-tails with less than 100 volume and a search difficulty under 5.

 More bonus points if Google does not compete in your niche.
-You might want to reconsider if you see something like Google Maps results appearing first on any of your keyword ideas.
-Of course, there are some exceptions to this rule, but it's far more difficult when the owner of a playing field is also competing.
+You might want to reconsider if you see something like Google Maps results appearing first for any of your keyword ideas.
+This is tough, because the most common long-tail variations you will find are location based.
+There are some exceptions to this rule, but it's far more difficult when an owner of a playing field, like Google, is also competing.

 Tools like SEMRush also offer features for discovering related long-tail keyword ideas, and also analyzing keywords of competitors.
 One other proven hack for finding keyword ideas is to simply review Google autocomplete answers, as it can provide insight into the most frequently searched related terms.
 For example, Breweries Nearby is targeting "breweries [City] with food' and '[City] breweries with patios' based suggested related terms.